rebcabin/tangledown/README.md

 > Writing is Nature's Way of showing you how sloppy your thinking is.
 Coding is Nature's Way of showing you how sloppy your writing is.
 Testing your code is Nature's Way of showing you how sloppy your coding is.

 Writing good code is like writing mathematics.
-Good, tested code is like a proved theorem.
-Code without documentation is like a pile of equations with no explanation, like a house without blueprints.
-It's unnecessarily expensive to understand it, let alone use it creatively or even just to maintain it.
+Good, tested code is like a proof of a theorem.
+Code without documentation is like a pile of equations with no prose explanation, like a house without blueprints, like a jigsaw puzzle without a box top, like a box of Lego bricks without instructions.
+It requires expensive reverse engineering to understand it, let alone use it creatively or even just to maintain it.
+Let's write out the engineering up-front, saving everyone the unnecessary rerverse-engineering work.

 To keep testing close to writing, we need to RUN code in our documents.
 Jupytext is good for that: it keeps a Markdown file and a Jupyter notebook in sync.

-We want to achieve a cycle: (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.
+For incrementally building up a program, we want a cycle: (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.

+This here README.md that you're reading right now is *literature*, after all, so it should tell a story.
+Let's tell the story of creating Tangledown.
+We'll use Tangledown to _create_ Tangledown.
+That's just like bootstrapping a compiler.
+Just as we compile a compiler with a compiler, we'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.

 ## DISCLAIMER: